 - Bearer Debentures

-These does not show specific name of person on the bond.
+These do not show specific name of a person on the bond.
 The holder of said debenture is allowed to receive any interest fee on the payable dates.

 - Equipment trust Debentures

 These debentures are issued to raise funds for the purchase of new equipment of a business.

 It certain cases, the company allow the debentures holders to convert their debentures for the Shares of the company.
 If the investor avails of this provision, then he becomes the shareholder of the company.

 Hello everyone!
 This is Richard Daniels, a full-time passionate researcher & blogger.
 He holds a Ph.D. degree in Economics.
 He loves to write about economics, e-commerce, and business-related topics for students to assist them in their studies.
 That's the sole purpose of Business Study Notes.